motiteux/music_library_tool/README.rst

-Library of tools to clean and organize music libraries
+Library of tools to analyze a set of issues in music libraries

 * Free software: MIT license